-· Consider & writing in

-a resubmit for

-buying/changing so current

-road easments when

-political climate

-changes at state head.
+I would like to share... · Consider Ewriting in a resubmit for buying/changing pocurrent road easments when political climate changes at state herel.
+(19)

-Crossings - the design needs to

-be creeted to keep cyclists,

-hikers, and other non-vehicle
+Crossings - the design needs to be created to keep cyclists hikers, and other non-vehicle sero sal Establish an on-going the citizens' group to provide input as development proceeds.

-users safe.

-Establish an on-going total

-Citizens group to provide

-input as development

-proceeds.